-2020 Update: The 2016 permit (re-issued in 2020) requires storm water management based on the 80th percentile storm.
-Bountiful has decided to use 0.6" as the 80th percentile rainfall amount for the entire city.
+2020 Update: The 2016 permit (re-issued in 2020) requires storm water management based on the 80^{th} percentile storm.
+Bountiful has decided to use 0.6" as the 80^{th} percentile rainfall amount for the entire city.
 This is based on 1981-2013 data from the Val Verda station located on the south end of town at elevation around 4550' (a mid-elevation for the city).
-A long history of data was available from this station represents Bountiful as a whole better than other available data.
+A long history of data was available from station and represents Bountiful as a whole better than other available data.

-The following practices (within design limits and feasibility constraints) will be allowed: Preservation:
+The following practices (within design limits and feasibility constraints) will be allowed (we decided to allow most practices for flexibility unless there was good cause not to allow): Preservation: